 - Journal of the Conductors Guild: a scholarly journal that is concerned with numerous aspects of the art, history and practice of the conducting profession.

 - Podium Notes: the online Guild newsletter that carries shorter articles of interest to the profession.

-- Conductor Opportunities Bulletin: a monthly publication that provides information on career opportunities.
+- Conductor Opportunities Bulletin: an online resource for Guild members that provides information on career opportunities.

 Events and Services

 - Annual Conference: an annual event that includes lectures, discussions, workshops and symposia concerning the art, craft and history of conducting.
 The Guild also presents awards to outstanding conductors and conducting educators at this event.